Samar (name): Arabic

 Samar is generally an Arabic female given name meaning "evening conversations (including Arabic music and poetry)".
-Samar is a female name in Islamic culture.
+Samar is a female name in Arabic and Islamic culture.

-Another meaning used as a female given name bears the meaning "the night and its blackness", where the saying goes: "lā âtiy-hi samara (لا آتيهِ سَمَرًا)", meaning "do not come to samar (that is, night)" or another meaning used as the "brown" like the shadow of the moon.
+Another meaning used as a female given name bears the meaning "the night and its blackness", where the saying goes: "lā âtiy-hi samara (لا آتيهِ سَمَرًا)", meaning "I wouldn't visit him at samar (that is, the night)" or another meaning used as the "brown" like the shadow of the Moon.

 The name or adjective itself stems from the root verb samara (سَمَرَ) meaning "chat with one another at the night, having an evening of entertainment".

 Another possibility Arabs where the name is used stems from the root verb Samra (سمرأ) meaning "to have a dark complexion - brown, embrown, tan" or "to make something brown - browning, brownish".
-Also, the name is from the brown colour that is the shadow of the moon.
+Also, the name is from the brown colour that is the shadow of the Moon.

 Samar in Arabic is a cognate of the Hebrew name Shamar, which means "preservation, protection, conservation".

 This name is the stem or root of other Arabic given names associated with this name, the variants are: